Tuesday, June 16, 2015

 That didn't stop me from picking up this Cepeda.
 You never know who may need it.

 I always thought Rusty Staub, otoh, was under-appreciated.
 That may be because i got to see some of his best days in Houston.
 The top hat trophy sure adds a nice touch to a card.
 Rusty was very young when he started in the bigs and he looks like a high school player on this '64.
+I have an under-the-radar Staub collection.
+I don't even look for his cards but when they appear I buy them.
+It's like collecting by osmosis.

 I bought this '61 Bob Lillis for no other reason than I like the combo of colors and the palm tree background.